 Bananas are a tasty fruit and I love them for eating out of hand or in salads, sometimes even fried, but in my mind the best use you can put a banana to is in banana bread.
 Nothing better than taking a black skinned, soft luscious dead ripe banana and turning it into a delicious loaf of banana bread.
 The one I grew up eating is the best in my opinion.
 It is a bit heavy like most quick breads and it has a very strong, yet not overpowering, banana flavor.
-I don't know where my mom got this recipe, I just remember it scrawled on a recipe card that was in her old Betty Crocker Cookbook for as long as I can remember.
+My mom got this recipe from family friend and long time neighbor, Bea Drury and it was scrawled on a recipe card that was in Mama's old Betty Crocker Cookbook for as long as I can remember.
 Here it goes:

 1/2 cup softened butter